tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 complex but a little bit more realistic in some way:

-- When a cheater is killed, distributions the resources so that we try to minimize the amount of debts remaining open or so that we minimize the disatisfaction of the loaners.
+- When a cheater is killed, distributions the resources so that we try to minimize the amount of debts remaining open or so that we minimize the dissatisfaction of the loaners.
 - Allowing players to trade points of their score (a score trade directly adds points to the score, without the "voting" step)
 - Give players an interface to declare the tradable resources they have to the judging party.
 It would allow to model real life trade where businesses might have exclusive resources that they are alone to possess, compared to everyone trading the same resources.
 - [FIXME: Other suggestions?]

 The same way as for the guidelines, if we get additional time we will look into those issues first.
-If the reviewers have suggestions of complexifications that they think would be of higher prioritym they are welcomed to include those suggestions in the review comments.
+If the reviewers have suggestions of complexifications that they think would be of higher priority they are welcomed to include those suggestions in the review comments.

 **Reviewers suggestions are welcomed.** If reviewers have specific coding guidelines that would best fit this case study